ensomniac/unity/README.md

 Setup
 =====
-Inside of a Unity project, ensure that this structure exists:
+Inside of a Unity project, cd into your Assets/ folder and run:
-Assets/scripts/

-cd into Assets/scripts

-Run >> git clone git@github.com:ensomniac/unity.git ensomniac
+>> git clone git@github.com:ensomniac/unity.git ensomniac